What are 78s?

 Limitations

-78rpm records had some limitations, including:
+78rpm records have some limitations, including:

 • Recording time: A 10″ disc could record approximately 3 minutes & a 12″ disc could record 5 minutes.